GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_exercises.md

     * Geodata Classification - Graduated
     * Geodata Classification - Categorised

-* __[Calculate vulnerability index - Part 1](/content/Modul_5/en_qgis_spatial_tools_ex2.md):__ We want to create an overview of different vulnerability indicators.
-From the Covid-19 risk indicators dataset we take `% permanent wall type`, `% permanent roof type` and `poverty incidence`.
-From the Uganda population statistics, we calculate the `% of under fives` and `% of elderly`.
-By combining the data, we are now able to visualize the areas in Uganda that are most vulnerable.
-    * Centroids
-    * Move points
-    * Reproject layer
-    * Fix geometries
-    * Join attributes by location

 ## Non-Spatial Geodataprocessing

 * __[Disaster effects in different regions of Senegal](/content/Modul_5/en_qgis_non_spatial_tools_ex1.md):__ Become familiar with different types of non-spatial analysis and geoprocessing tools.
 Understand the process of discovering relationships and connections between features in spatial data.